 Photo: Antonio Jordán

-I am Seiltänzer, dingling dangling on the rope, looking back while moving forward, inside the existing, between here and there.
+I am Seiltänzer, dingling dangling on the rope, looking forward while moving backward, inside the existing and change, between here and there.

-Reading from the traces on earth, writing on the gift of trees, looking up into the foggy sky, questing the images in clouds.
-My body and brain grow slow, my soul is with no rest.
+Reading from the traces on earth, writing on the gift of trees, looking up into the foggy sky, questioning the signs of the clouds.
+My body and brain grow their roots so slow, but my soul travels light with no rest.